camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 Providing this capability is OPTIONAL for any CAMARA API depending on UC requirements.

-If this capability is present in CAMARA API, the following attributes MUST be used in the POST request:
+If this capability is present in CAMARA API, the following attribute names MUST be used in the POST request:

 | attribute name | type   | attribute description                                                                                                                                                                                                                                                                                       | cardinality |
 |----------------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|